 It used to be said that power resided in the hands of those who bought ink by the barrel.
 Today it resides in the hands of those who have something to say and the passion to find a way to say it.
 What could be wrong with that?

 This entry was posted on Friday, March 23rd, 2012 at 10:07 am and is filed under blogging, BusinessModel, Education, Future of Journalism, Journalism, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.